28th INTERNATIONAL CONFERENCE ON MEDICAL IMAGE COMPUTING

 Stage 6: Paper Allocation to Primary ACs

-The essential role of the AC is to move the paper through the review process, up until the decision by the Program Committee for rebuttal papers.
-ACs will use their knowledge of the topic and of the appropriate reviewers to ensure high-quality, informative, and constructive reviews.
+The essential role of the AC is to shepherd each of their assigned papers through the review process, up until final decisions by the PCs.
+ACs will use their knowledge of the relevant topic(s) and of the appropriate reviewers to ensure high-quality, informative, and constructive reviews.

 Stage 7: Paper Allocation to Reviewers

-The goal of the paper allocation is to find the most appropriate reviewers in terms of expertise for a given paper.
-This step is achieved in two phases using the CMT system:
+The goal of the paper allocation step is to find the most appropriate reviewers in terms of expertise for a given paper.
+This is achieved in two phases using the CMT system:

 Note that the reviewers and ACs remain blind to the paper's authorship at all times.
 The PCs will ensure ACs have suggested reviewers on time.
 The PCs and Platform Manager will check reviewer assignments and manually adjust where needed.